TGO Challenge 2019

 combination of snow and fractured scree made progress slow until sufficient

 snow depth built up to kick a way up to the initial summit.
-With such great visibility,

 and a weekend, then it came as no surprise that I was soon sharing the route